ahmed217/batchspawner/README.md

    $ git clone git@github.com:farukahmedatgithub/batchspawner.git
    ```

-2. from root directory of this repo (where setup.py is), run i
+2. from root directory of this repo (where setup.py is), run
    ```bash
    $ pip install -e  .
    ```